-I am a writer and strategist and writer behind initiatives in over a dozen cities cities worldwide, more than 30 exhibitions in eight nations, and numerous books, publications and articles.
+I am a writer and strategist behind initiatives in over a dozen cities cities worldwide, more than 30 exhibitions in eight nations, and numerous books, publications and articles.

 My most recent initiative, Reprogramming the City, a global exploration of how the city’s existing structures, surface and systems can be repurposed to do more, has appeared at the Swedish Centre for Architecture and Design in Stockholm, Sweden, the Danish Architecture Centre, Copenhagen, Denmark, the Boston Society of Architects, Boston, MA, and the Virginia Center for Architecture, Richmond, VA.
 The latest version of the project is currently being developed for Oslo, Norway.